hashicorp/terraform-provider-tfcoremock/README.md

 These dynamic resources can be used to model any Terraform configuration not covered by the provided static resources.

+Use the `TFCOREMOCK_DYNAMIC_RESOURCES_FILE` environment variable to customise the location of the `dynamic_resources.json` file.
+By default, the provider looks for the `dynamic_resources.json` file in the same directory as the Terraform config files, but using this environment variable allows the dynamic resources to be defined by any file on the system.
+For example:
+`TFCOREMOCK_DYNAMIC_RESOURCES_FILE=/path/to/resources.json terraform plan`

 By default, all resources created by the provider are then converted into a human-readable JSON format and written out to the resource directory.
 This behaviour can be disabled by turning on the `use_only_state` flag in the